-- 4.18 Since January 2013 the Council has used 'Matrix SCM' as the procured neutral vendor for the management of temporary staff.
-The reasons for implementing a neutral vendor were: - The neutral vendor source all agency staff for the Council from a range of approved preferred suppliers - Agency staff are provided at agreed prices - The Council should gain confidence in the practices of the neutral vendor - The Council receives regular management reports from the neutral vendor - Avoids duplication of effort from Council managers to obtain agency staff - 4.19 The Panel were informed that Matrix costs £2.3 million per year for a three year period and the agreement is under a 6 month review from January 2016. - 4.20 When the Panel requested a report on one of the high use areas of agency workers; Refuse & Waste Management, they were informed that the neutral vendor arrangement was not being utilised in the way in which it was intended.
+- 4.17 Since January 2013 the Council has used 'Matrix SCM' as the procured neutral vendor for the management of temporary staff.
+The reasons for implementing a neutral vendor were: - The neutral vendor source all agency staff for the Council from a range of approved preferred suppliers - Agency staff are provided at agreed prices - The Council should gain confidence in the practices of the neutral vendor - The Council receives regular management reports from the neutral vendor - Avoids duplication of effort from Council managers to obtain agency staff - 4.18 The Panel were informed that Matrix costs £2.3 million per year for a three year period and the agreement is due to be reviewed in January 2016. - 4.19 However when the Panel requested a report on one of the high use areas of agency workers; Refuse & Waste Management, they were informed that the neutral vendor arrangement was not being utilised in the way in which it was intended.
 The following concerns were raised in relation to the operation of agency workers procurement: - Refuse & Waste Management almost exclusively use Staffline for their agency requirements.
-Staffline are based on site at Stores Rd (in a portacabin) and have been in place for in excess of 8 years.
-Whilst they are technically supplying agency workers via Matrix; in reality Staffline work directly with Refuse & Waste Management and Matrix are involved after the fact in order to process payments - this creates a real risk of breach of contract with Matrix. - The way in which Refuse & Waste Management currently apply workforce planning results in excessive reliance of agency workers. - It has become custom and practise for a number of agency workers to attend site without guaranteed work.
-These workers are classed as 'extras' and should they not be required they are sent home without pay. - Where recruitment activity has taken place, as part of the Agency Worker Regulations agency workers have been included; however it is argued the recruitment activity is not fit for purpose. - Problems have been raised on a number of occasions regarding with inaccurate charge rates via Matrix. - 4.21 The prevailing view of the managers from Refuse & Waste Management is that there is a significant cost saving to be made should the tender for agency worker supply to Refuse & Waste be taken out of the neutral vendor agreement.
+Staffline are based on site at Stores Rd (in a portacabin) and have been in situ for in excess of 8 years.
+Whilst they are technically supplying agency workers via Matrix, in reality Staffline work directly with Refuse & Waste Management and Matrix are involved after the fact in order to process payments - this creates a real risk of breach of contract with Matrix. - The way in which Refuse & Waste Management currently apply workforce planning results in excessive reliance of agency workers - It has become custom and practise for a number of agency workers to attend site without guaranteed work.
+These workers are classed as 'extras' and should they not be required they are send home without pay. - Where recruitment activity has taken place, as part of the Agency Worker Regulations agency workers have been included; however it is argued the recruitment activity is not fit for purpose. - Problems have been raised on a number of occasions regarding with inaccurate charge rates via Matrix. - 4.20 The prevailing view of the managers from Refuse & Waste Management is that whilst the neutral vendor arrangement does save the Council money in other service areas; due to the long standing relationship Staffline have with Derby City Council and the way in which agency staff are deployed, there is a significant cost saving to be made should the tender for agency worker supply to Refuse & Waste be taken out of the neutral vendor agreement.

-4.22 The Panel also noted evidence from Enfield Council which showed:

-- Enfield had a master vendor agreement with Matrix. - Prior to 2010, Enfield had authorised some categories of agency to be procured through long standing off contract arrangements, which proved successful. - Following a competitive retendering process Enfield were able to secure greater savings and service continuity by having a master vendor only contract, with Matrix. - This contract still stands and was again renegotiated with better terms in 2015, including the waiving of management fees for agency workers in waste management.
+4.21 The Panel also noted evidence from Enfield Council that whilst they also had a master vendor agreement with Matrix, prior to 2010 they had authorised some categories of agency worker e.g. street cleaning, catering staff etc. to be procured through long standing off contract arrangements made between service managers and specific agency worker providers.
+This had proved successful - however following a competitive retendering process Enfield council were able to secure greater savings and service continuity by having a master vendor only contract with Matrix.
+This contract still stands and was again renegotiated with better terms in 2015, including the waiving of management fees for agency workers in waste management.